A disabled qualified RR beneficiary (QRRB) is an individual whose D-HI coverage is

 Act of 2000, waives the 24-month waiting period for annuitants whose primary or secondary

 diagnosis is Amyotrophic Lateral Sclerosis (ALS).
 The Diagnosis code (either primary

 These individuals are entitled to D-HI beginning 7/01 or the first month of disability

 benefit entitlement, whichever is later.
 If a beneficiary is diagnosed with ALS after

-his/her initial disability onset date and is within the 24-month Medicare waiting
+the initial disability onset date and is within the 24-month Medicare waiting period,

 There are other individuals who, though entitled to an RRB annuity based on disability,